 - External solicitors litigate all of our employee disputes and amendments to employee contracts – if necessary your information may be provided to them.

 - Once over the age of 21 your name, contact information, position, number of years’ service, pension contribution and salary, will be given to our pension provider to allow us to comply with our legal obligation to provide you with a workplace pension scheme.
 This will be provided unless you object to the scheme.

 - Again under the same legal obligation as above all the same information minus your salary will be sent to the Peoples Pension.

 - Your information may be passed to external employers either at your request or under a regulatory obligation.

 - Employee information and nominee names are passed to the life insurance company who underwrite our life assurance scheme.

-- If at any time you are required to attend a HR meeting, recordings of the meetings, which may contain personal information, will be transcribed by our external transcription service provider.
+- If at any time you are required to attend a meeting with the People Team, recordings of the meetings, which may contain personal information, will be transcribed by our external transcription service provider.

 If you don’t provide Information